What We’ve Done

 Equal Justice America helps people every day by putting law students and lawyers to work for legal aid programs across the country.

 Equal Justice America has sponsored fellowships for more than 5,500 law students to work with over 500 legal services organizations across the country.
 Interning under the supervision of experienced attorneys, our fellowship recipients have provided crucial assistance to low-income clients struggling through the complexities of our civil justice system.

 Click here to see where EJA fellowships are offered

 Click here to see EJA state initiatives

-EJA has paid out nearly $12 million in grants and has provided approximately 1.7 million hours of free legal services with programs that work to protect the rights of the poor.
+EJA has paid out nearly $12.5 million in grants and has provided approximately 2 million hours of free legal services with programs that work to protect the rights of people in need.

 In September 2002, we began funding two-year post-graduate EJA Fellowships, launching the public interest careers of outstanding young attorneys.
-Nearly $2.5 million has been committed to these post-graduate fellowships.
+More than $3 million has been committed to these post-graduate fellowships.

 With new policies making life more difficult for our nation’s immigrants, we are proud to sponsor two-year $130,000 EJA Immigration Fellowships for recent law graduates at the Legal Assistance Foundation in Chicago, and Ayuda in Washington, DC.
 In September 2019, new EJA Immigration Fellowships began at Greater Boston Legal Services and Texas Rio Grande Legal Aid.
 Our EJA Fellow in Texas is working at the nation’s largest immigrant detention facility.